-(plus straw and any weeks.
+Soak aged droppings (plus straw and any garden weeds) in a covered bucket of water for a couple of weeks.
 Strain and use the liquid to make up a fertiliser tea.
-Be sure to dilute to a 'weak tea colour to avoid over eggs & fertiliser for the garden
+Be sure to dilute to a 'weak tea' colour to avoid over fertilising.